osl-incubator/rago/README.md

     augmented=SentenceTransformerAug(top_k=2),
     generation=LlamaGen(api_key=HF_TOKEN),
 )
-rag.prompt('What is the faster animal on Earth?')
+rag.prompt('What is the fastest animal on Earth?')
 ```

 ### Ollama